If someone offered you free money to relocate, would you do it? Because believe it or not, there are places that pay you to live there.

 So if you’re looking to make a change, and starting a new life somewhere else seems appealing, why not go someplace that really, really, really wants you to move there?

-In today’s article, I list down 8 places that pay you to move there, as well as what incentives and requirements they expect from those who want to move there.
+In today’s article, I list down 12 places that pay you to move there, as well as what incentives they’re willing to provide and what requirements they expect from those who want to move there.

 Alaskans have probably been asked this question at least once in their life: